FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 head(testAB.integrated@meta.data)
 ```

-As per documentation, use 'integrated' for finding cluster markers and 'RNA' (normalized data) for differential analysis
+As per documentation, use 'integrated' for finding cluster markers and 'RNA' (normalized data) for differential analysis (R)
 ---